vmbrasseur/10stepprogram/opensource.com-article.markdown

   * Plans for each day
   * Where to ask questions
   * Answer those questions promptly, no matter how they got to you
-  * let speakers know whom to contact about a problem (speaker coordinator)
-  * Provided A/V, connectors
-  * Whether it'll be recorded and, if so, when/where it may be available & what the speakers' reposting rights are
+  * Whether it'll be recorded and, if so, when/where it may be available
 1. Conference app
   * Usable
   * Up to date (schedule)